ECPGPP/framer/problem-reporting-flavored-template-explained.md

 ---

-*It would certainly be better if those keys once pressed lead to nothing as an action.*
+*It would certainly be better if those keys once pressed led to nothing as an action.*

 ## Current configuration & environment:
 > What is the technical context of the problem?
 A list could be a well-describing format.
-It should include as many meaningful information as possible, such as the Operating System, the softwares that could interact or get in the way.
+It should include as much meaningful information as possible, such as the Operating System, the softwares that could interact or get in the way.

 ---

 + *Linux Manjaro*
 + *i3 window manager*
 + *Keychron Q11 QMK US ansi keyboard*
-+ *OS side: set an US international layout using setxkbmap:*
++ *OS side: set a US international layout using setxkbmap:*
 `setxkbmap -layout us -variant intl`
 + *hardware side: ecpgpp qwerty lafayette layout configured thanks to this repo:* [il-as/qmk_userspace](https://github.com/il-as/qmk_userspace)